-After thinking about how often I use the word “should” with myself I thought about why I rarely, if ever, use it when I am talking to someone else.
-I asked myself why I don’t use the word should with others, and it was because I didn’t want them to feel bad about their current decisions or I didn’t want them to think they couldn’t make decisions on their own or I didn’t want to emphasis what they “weren’t” or “aren’t” doing.
+After thinking about how often I use the word “should” with myself, I thought about why I rarely, if ever, use it when I am talking to someone else.
+I asked myself why I don’t use the word should with others, and it was because I didn’t want them to feel bad about their current decisions, or I didn’t want them to think they couldn’t make decisions on their own, or I didn’t want to emphasis what they weren’t or aren’t doing.

-And, when I say to myself that I should or someone else should, I’m not only seeing the negativity of what I am not doing but I am also in a state of certain denial especially with feelings.
-Because when I tell myself I â€œshouldâ€ be feeling this or that, it’s like a part of me is pushing away what I really am feeling—not wanting it to be the reality.
+And, when I say to myself that I or someone else should, I’m not only seeing the negativity of what I am not doing, but I am also in a state of specific denial, especially with feelings.
+Because when I tell myself I â€œshouldâ€ be feeling this or that, it’s like a part of me is pushing away what I am feeling and not wanting it to be the reality.

-Hopefully everyone can gain something from this episode.
-And although it is all fine and dandy to talk about doing this practice of word replacement, it is difficult and is a lifelong tip that will take on-going effort.
+Hopefully, everyone can gain something from this episode.
+And although it is all fine and dandy to talk about doing this practice of word replacement, it is difficult and is a lifelong tip that will take ongoing effort.
 I know it takes time, but I promise it is worth making this change!

-Be sure to check out the House Fur Happy Hour Spotify Playlist and tune into this week’s added songs.
+Check out the House Fur Happy Hour Spotify Playlist and tune into this week’s added songs.